UCLA-VAST/RapidStream/README.md

 - The key insight of RapidStream is to utilize the fact that we can additionally pipeline the FIFO connections, which create additional flexibility for split placement and routing without timing degradation.

-- Currently RapidStream results cannot run on board as we are not compatible with the Vitis infrastructure.
-The next step is to develop a customized IO shell so that the hardware accelerator could communicate with the host.

 - More details could be found in our FPGA 2022 paper:
     - RapidStream: Fast HLS-to-Bitstream Timing Closure throughParallelized and Physical-Integrated Compilation